François-André Danican Philidor

-François-André Danican Philidor (7 September 1726 – 31 August 1795), often referred to as André Danican Philidor during his lifetime, was a French composer and chess player.
+François-André Danican Philidor (7 September 1726 – 31 August 1795), born François-André Danican and often referred to as André Danican Philidor during his lifetime, was a French composer and chess master.
 He contributed to the early development of the opéra comique.
 He is widely regarded as the best chess player of his age; his book Analyse du jeu des Échecs was considered a standard chess manual for at least a century.
 A chess opening, an endgame position, and a checkmate method are all named after him.

-Musical family
+Life

 François-André Danican Philidor came from the well-known musical Philidor family.
-The original name of his family was Danican, but François-André's grandfather, Jean Danican Philidor, was given the nickname of Philidor by Louis XIII because his oboe playing reminded the king of an Italian virtuoso oboist named Filidori.
+The original name of his family was Danican, but François-André's great-grandfather, Jean Danican Philidor, was given the nickname of Philidor by Louis XIII because his oboe playing reminded the king of an Italian virtuoso oboist named Filidori whom had previously played in the choir.

+Philidor was the son of Andre Philidor, who was a basson-player at the court of Louis XIV.
+Retiring in 1724 with a pension from Louis XV, he made his home in Dreux where his son Philidor was born September 7, 1726.

+Philidor's mother, Anne Elisabeth Leroy, was the second or third wife of his father and was described as "un-sophisticated and simple" (she was about 40 years younger than her husband).
+Leroy was herself descended from a family of musicians though its not known if she herself was musical.

+Philidor also had four sisters; Helene-Elisabeth, Marie-Anne, Marie-Marguerite and Francois-Agathe and from his father's previous marriage he had a half-brother Anne Philidor.